schottsfired/cjp-demo-environment/README.md

 2. Stick with the defaults and choose a password (or leave blank).

-3. Then copy your public key to a text editor:
+3. Copy your public key to a text editor:

         cd /var/jenkins_home/.ssh